 This morning transfer to the airport for your flight to Salta -- commonly referred to as "Salta the Beautiful."
 The city is a gem of a colonial town set in the Lerma Valley.
 True criollos (native Argentineans of Spanish lineage) reside in colonial Salta and uphold a culture that has remained traditionally strong.
 This afternoon you will have a chance to visit the colorful markets where local people sell such fresh produce - avocados, peppers, spices and gourds.
 During lunch, you'll have your first taste of the local dishes and rich wines from nearby Cafayate.
 This evening, enjoy gourmet Andean haut-cuisine at a local restaurant.
 Recommended delicacies include tamales, humitas, meat empañadas and casseroles of grilled goat meat.
 Argentina Salud!

 You'll begin Day 3 entering the breathtaking Las Conchas Gorge, once the bottom of the ocean and now a feast for the eyes with its strange shapes etched in deep red sandstones.
-Enter the gorge at Talapampa and visit the Guitierrez Castex family goat farm.
-While at the farm you'll have a chance to learn about local cheeses -- be sure to sample the variety of flavors, including a rare dulce de leche, that blends nicely with a glass of local wine.
+Enjoy lunch at a local restaurant and pre-arranged local activity (confirmed upon booking).
 Tonight, relax in the hotel nestled in the heart of Las Conchas Gorge.
 Spend time wandering the brilliant surrounding grounds before heading to bed.

 After a traditional breakfast you will take a trip with an oenologist through nearby vineyards and learn about local wine production, distinctive flavors and regional grapes that make this country's wine so unique.
 In the wine cellar you'll have a chance to sample malbec-cabernet -- enjoy its smooth and fruit-rich flavor.
-As you make your way to Cafayate Valley, spend time walking the incredible rock formations of the gorge.
-You will be awe-struck by the variety of colors that paint the rocky landscape.
-In the late afternoon you'll be greeted by the Cristofani family who will introduce you to their clay studio and refined art form.
-You will also visit Barraco, a local silversmith famous in the area for his beautiful wood and silver creations.
-Experience a remarkable sunset while taking an evening stroll before returning to your hotel.
+Continue your day of wine tasting at two more local wineries.
+Let us know in advance if you'd like to upgrade to a private winery visit or enjoy lunch/dinner in Cafayate.

 Descend to the famous Calchaquies Valley this morning, where a striking natural landscape combines with unique architecture and cultural attractions to make this a fascinating off-the-beaten-path locale.
 You'll take a walk through the impressive Quebrada de la Flecha (Flecha Gorge), where a collection of sandstone spikes often appear like moving figures due to the light.
 To keep you going strong, your guide will prepare a picnic lunch of typical Argentine foods.
 This area displays historical evidence of aboriginal settlements -- adobe huts stand on sand dunes here.
 The town of Molinos is a great spot to search out a unique gift -- you'll find many local craftsmen selling handmade ponchos and blankets that they make using ancestral techniques.
 This evening you will arrive in Cachi.
 With time, wander the cobblestone streets, visit an ancient chapel made from cactus wood, or explore one of the best archaeological museums in Argentina.